-6.7 Recommendation to Monitor Fisheries Habitat
+6.8 Recommendation to Monitor Fisheries Habitat

-6.7.1 Conduct research on the status of Pleasant Bay's fisheries habitat.
-The Alliance should work with the Division of Marine Fisheries, Barnstable County and regional scientific institutions to determine the best approach to long term monitoring of the Bay's finfish and shellfish habitat.
-The recommended approach should:
+6.8.1 Continue research on the status of Pleasant Bay's fisheries habitat.
+The Marine Ecosystem Assessment conducted by the Center for Coastal Studies provides a new baseline of information about shellfish and finfish species in Pleasant Bay.
+The Alliance should work researchers from the Center, with the Division of Marine Fisheries, Barnstable County and other local regional scientific institutions to determine the best approach to long term monitoring of the Bay's finfish and shellfish habitat.
+The recommended approach should include:

-- Inventory shellfish and finfish species in the Bay, and assess density and productivity of various species; - Develop a framework for long-term habitat monitoring; - Evaluate impacts on wild shellfish and finfish, including those related to water quality or from the construction, maintenance, or presence of shoreline structures; sustained fishing of marginal stocks; loss of predatory equilibrium; cyclical abundance phenomenon; non-point source pollutants in the water column and sediments; juvenile mortality; environmental stresses; and the productivity of alternative species; - Evaluate the potential for restoration of habitat for finfish species such as white perch, yellow tail flounder; - Study seal habitat and population trends, including potential impacts on fisheries; and - Study cormorant population trends and their impact on fisheries. - 6.7.2 Investigate, Monitor and Improve Anadromous and Catadromous Fish Passage.
-Fish runs provide passage for anadromous fishes such as alewife or river herring between freshwater spawning sites and the ocean where adult fish spend their lives.
+- Understanding the juvenile-to-adult populations trends, including tagging and telemetry studies to assess fine-scale patterns of habitat use and movements in and out of Pleasant Bay. - Periodic updates of shellfish and finfish species inventories in the Bay, and assess density and productivity of various species; - A framework for long-term habitat monitoring; - Ongoing assessment of impacts on wild shellfish and finfish, including those related to water quality or from the construction, maintenance, or presence of shoreline structures; sustained fishing of marginal stocks; loss of predatory equilibrium; cyclical abundance phenomenon; non-point source pollutants in the water column and sediments; juvenile mortality; environmental stresses; and the productivity of alternative species; - Evaluate the potential for restoration of habitat for finfish species such as white perch, yellow tail flounder; and - Ongoing study of gray and harbor seal population trends, including potential impacts on other habitat and marine life.

+6.8.2 Investigate, Monitor and Improve Anadromous and Catadromous Fish Passage.
+Fish runs provide passage for anadromous fishes such as alewife or river herring between freshwater spawning sites and the ocean where adult fish spend their lives and serve an important role as foundational species (i.e., food source) for other fisheries.
+To allow dwindling herring populations time to rebuild, in 2006 MassDMF instituted a prohibition on the taking of herring, which remains in effect.
 Active anadromous and/or catadromous fish runs in Pleasant Bay currently exist between Kescayongansett (Lonnie's Pond) and Pilgrim Lake, and between Ryders Cove, Stillwater Pond and Lover's Lake.
 Muddy Creek dividing Harwich and Chatham provides habitat and migratory passage for catadromous fishes such as the American eel, and potential spawning habitat for anadromous fishes such as herring as well.
 The Alliance will support efforts to investigate, monitor, maintain or improve fish passage in these and other areas.
-The Alliance supports efforts between Massachusetts Division of Marine Fisheries and the Towns of Orleans, Chatham and Harwich to study the feasibility of improving American eel migration in Muddy Creek, the Pilgrim Lake run, and hydrologically connected freshwater ponds. - 6.7.3 Study Intertidal Habitats.
-The Alliance will support work by ecologists and scientists from the Cape Cod National Seashore to develop a GIS mapping project of intertidal areas categorized by tidal regime, sediment type, and vegetative cover.
-This information should provide valuable information on the conditions and dynamics affecting shellfish habitat areas.
-(See also recommendation 3.8.4)
+The Alliance supports efforts between Massachusetts Division of Marine Fisheries and the Towns of Orleans, Chatham and Harwich to study the feasibility of improving American eel migration in Muddy Creek, the Pilgrim Lake run, and hydrologically connected freshwater ponds.

-6.8 Management Issue: Managing Private Aquaculture
+6.9 Management Issue: Managing Private Aquaculture

 Private aquaculture remains only within the areas specified in the plan.
 Since the plan was adopted, no new grants have been permitted, but several existing grants have expanded contiguous to existing licensed areas.
 Currently there is a total of twenty-eight acres of private grant area with the potential for an additional twelve acres.
-The entire forty acres of current and potential grant area is located in Orleans (see Figure 17.)
+The entire forty acres of current and potential grant area is located in Orleans (see Figure 20).